 The Nepalese cardamoms are harvested with the knife from August to November when they are fully ripe and have a beautiful violet colour.
 That color is preserved by drying the fruits out of the sun and not over fire.
 The advantage of this controlled method of drying is the controllability of the process.
 This is lacking when drying over fire, which can cause major differences in quality between different 'batches'.

-If you want to get an idea of the cultivation of this wonderful spice in Nepal, take a look at this Youtube video, scroll feel free to watch the second minute - made by the Nepali Times.
+If you want to get an idea of the cultivation of this wonderful spice in Nepal, take a look at this Youtube video, scroll to the second minute - made by the Nepali Times.

 Odor and taste

 Alainchi has a warm, spicy aroma of resin, pine, eucalyptus and citrus, with a slight sharpness.
 By using it in dishes, other spices would come into their own.
 Think of cinnamon or cassia, Szechuan pepper, star anise and galangal, (and) the spices with which black cardamom is combined.
 The main flavor component is 1,8-cineol (70% of the essential oil in violet cardamom):

 - 1,8-cineole, eucalyptol, the refreshing taste of mint (and eucalyptus oil)